CodyAdam/my-admin-panel/doc/back-end.md

 # Description

-For the backend of our application we opted for a **NestJS** application using **Typescript**.
+For the backend of our application, we opted for a **NestJS** application using **Typescript**.
 NestJS is a framework for building efficient, scalable Node.js server-side applications.
-It provide a great REST API structure and a lot of useful features.
+It provides a great REST API structure and many useful features.

 We also used **Swagger** to document our API.
 And **Postman** combined with NestJS to test our API.
-To store our data we used a seperated **Postgres** database that we used through **TypeORM**.
+To store our data, we used a separated **Postgres** database that we used through **TypeORM**.

 The Swagger interface is available at [wm.fgdou.ovh/api/api](https://wm.fgdou.ovh/api/api).

 # Auth

 We used **Passport** to handle the authentication.
 We used the **JWT** strategy to authenticate users.
-We also used **bcrypt** to hash the passwords.
+Furthermore, we also used **bcrypt** to hash the passwords.

 The authentication is done through the `/auth/login` route.
 The user must provide his email and password.
 If the credentials are correct, the user is authenticated and a JWT is returned.
 This JWT must be used in the `Authorization` header of **every** request to the API.

 # Routes